 Cape buffalo are one of the toughest and most dangerous big game animals on the planet.
 They have extremely thick, almost impenetrable skin.
 Their ribs overlap and they’ve got a sweet spot the size of a grapefruit.
-African Dangerous Game are the last critters you want to chase into the bush when wounded, so if you’re going to hunt Cape buffalo with a bow, you better make sure you’ve got the right gear for the job.
+African Dangerous Game are the last critters you want to chase into the bush when wounded, so if you’re going to do an archery Cape buffalo hunt, you better make sure you’ve got the right gear for the job.
 Not a bowhunter?
 Here are the best calibers for a cape buffalo hunt.

 Prehistory Archery Hunting Methods